 It's not as tough of course as the Helix lineup, and therefore may not be the best "first" toy quad for younger children, but those with some previous quad or even toy heli experience will have lots of fun piloting it.
 Lights and Star Wars sound effects add to that fun!

 Like the Helix Race Drone, it uses a ducted fan quad design and the built in flight battery is charged via a USB cable.
 True 2.4 GHz radio control enables both indoor & outdoor flight (again in calm zero wind conditions).
 Ages 10 & up, Indoor/Outdoor Flying Environment.

 Okay, I'm a Star Trek fan, so it should come as no surprise that I saved perhaps the neatest Air Hogs quad for last - The U.S.S.
 Enterprise!

 The four propellers are hidden (and protected) quite well in the caged plastic saucer section, while the main body and engine nacelles are made from strong & lightweight foam.
 The nacelles, are not scale in size due to center of gravity challenges that naturally have to be obeyed, but they still give a decent overall scale effect.

-This is the most fragile of all the Air Hogs RC quad rotors, so it's likely not the best choice if you have never flown a quad rotor before; and certainly not for smaller children, unless they are already proficient quad pilots and rarely crash anymore.
+This is the most fragile of all the Air Hogs RC quad rotors (also the most expensive), so it's likely not the best choice if you have never flown a quad rotor before; and certainly not for smaller children, unless they are already proficient quad pilots and rarely crash anymore.

 This is also not an aerobatic quad rotor by any stretch; it's meant to be flown scale style; meaning slow, smooth, and controlled - for that, it works well.
 Lights and an assortment of Star Trek sound effects round out the package for all of us who want to "take the helm".